jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2018/04/2018-04-30-welc-book-by-micheal-feathers.md

 <br /><br />
 > Without them, we really don't know if our code is getting better or worse."

+_Wow!_ It seems like Micheal Feathers value tests so highly [as Uncle Bob does](https://sites.google.com/site/unclebobconsultingllc/so-you-want-your-code-to-be-maintainable)!

-... _Wow!
-We need to start writing tests for our code then!_ :grin:
+... _We need to start writing tests for our code then!_ :grin:

+But if you will not be convinced that writing tests are very important, this book will still help in changing your mindset about rotting legacy code --- this book can give you hope that the rot is _reversible_.

 I compiled some very interesting ideas I got from the book: [Great Quotes from "Working Effectively with Legacy Code" by Michael Feathers.](/memorabilia/books/quotes-from-working-effectively-with-legacy-code/)